The Art Reporter: Meet Art History Major Aleksandra Nasobina

 What made you decide to study Art History at JCU?

 I married an Italian and I moved to Italy five years ago.
-I have a degree in Business Administration from the University of Monaco, and I worked in that field for a few years until the pandemic happened.
+I initially pursued a degree in Business Administration from the University of Monaco, and I worked in that field for a few years until the pandemic happened.
 During lockdown, I started making videos online about art history, since I’ve always loved it and I’ve always been exposed to it thanks to my parents.
 I was a little afraid to pursue it academically or professionally, but Covid made me rethink my life choices.
 So, I started learning as much as I could about art history.

 A friend of mine, whom I got to know thanks to my TikTok channel, is an alumna of JCU, and she recommended it to me.
 I was really surprised to learn about it, especially because it’s an American university in the center of Rome, which is the best possible place to study art history.
 So, when my job wasn’t available anymore because of the pandemic, I was happy to make this big life change and move to Rome to attend JCU.
 I love what I’m doing: I wake up every morning and look forward to attending classes.